 We collected data on reproductive traits, plant fitness and interaction intensity in 100 marked individuals in each of the study populations during 2010 and 2011.
 For each individual, we selected one focal shoot as the one having median length.
 All measures were carried out on this focal shoot.
 We measured shoot height, phenological state, number of flowers and number of M. alcon eggs in late July – early August.
-Phenology of each individual, in terms of the developmental stages of flowers, was estimated by counting the number of buds and flowers in each of six developmental stages: a) small bud (the sepals covering the bud completely), b) medium-sized bud (from the time the bud begins to protrude outside the sepals until it grows over the sepals) c) large bud (the bud becomes elongated and rather high, M. alcon eggs usually start appearing) d) not fully blooming flower (from the time the bud starts changing into blue until it becomes a solid blue, tightly twisted bud) e) blooming flower (from the time the bud starts to open, when the petals start to spin up, to a fully opened flower) and f) wilted flower (merged and started to wither).
-We then calculated two different measures of phenology.
-A phenological index (PI) was calculated for each individual as PI = (1a + 2b + 3c + 4d + 5e + 6f) / nfl, with nfl = total number of flowers and buds.
-Besides, the state of the most advanced bud was recorded based on the abovementioned categories, assigning numbers 1-6 respectively to categories a-f.
+Phenology of each individual, in terms of the developmental stages of flowers, was estimated by counting the number of buds and flowers in each of six developmental stages: a) small bud (the sepals covering the bud completely), b) medium-sized bud (from the time the bud begins to protrude outside the sepals until it grows over the sepals) c) large bud (the bud becomes elongated and rather high), d) not fully blooming flower (from the time the bud starts changing into blue until it becomes a solid blue, tightly twisted bud) e) blooming flower (from the time the bud starts to open, when the petals start to spin up, to a fully opened flower) and f) wilted flower (merged and started to wither).
+We extracted two different measures of phenology.
+First, a phenological index (PI) was calculated for each individual as PI = (1a + 2b + 3c + 4d + 5e + 6f) / nfl, with nfl = total number of flowers and buds.
+Second, the state of the most advanced bud in each shoot was recorded (a-f).

-Populations were visited up to when all fruits had matured (until mid-October), and the maximum number of eggs and the final number of intact fruits (i.e. not damaged by the butterfly) were assessed, to be used respectively as an estimate of interaction intensity and as an estimate of plant fitness.
-In 2011, no information on fruit production was available for 4 of the populations, so they were not considered in the analyses for this year.
+Populations were visited until all fruits had matured (until mid-October), and the maximum number of eggs and the final number of intact fruits (i.e. not damaged by the butterfly) were assessed and used as estimates of interaction intensity and plant fitness, respectively.
+In 2011, no information on final fruit production was available for 4 of the populations.

-Ant abundance was measured in each of the 20 study populations using ant counts on sugar cubes.
+Ant abundance was measured in each of the 20 study populations using ant counts.
 In 2010, a 20-m transect was established through each population, and a sugar cube was placed every meter (i.e. 20 sugar cubes per population).
-In 2010, two 20-m parallel transects or one 40-m transect were established, placing thus 40 sugar cubes per population.
+In 2011, we used a 40-m transect with 40 sugar cubes in each population.
 The number of Myrmica sp. ants in each of the cubes was counted after 30 minutes.
-We then calculated the average number of ants per sugar cube in each population and year, and used the highest of both yearly values as a measure of ant abundance for each population.
+We then calculated the average number of ants per sugar cube in each population and year, and used the highest of both yearly values (in order to compensate for underestimations due to e.g. adverse climatic conditions) as a measure of ant abundance for each population.

-Statistical analysesAnalyses were performed separately for 2010 and 2011.
+Statistical analyses